methodphoto/mincc/data/1986/1986-godstone.md

 title: "Godstone v The Min"
 gameLocation: "Godstone"
 gameDate: "29/06/2018"
+shortReport: "Godstone batted first and made 170 for 9 wkts.
+The Min replied with 67 for 9 (all out)."
 result: "Godstone won by 103 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Godstone batted first and made 170 for 9 wkts.
-The Min replied with 67 for 9 (all out).

-Result: {result}

 ## Godstone Innings

 | Batsman | Dismissal |  | Runs |